department-of-veterans-affairs/va.gov-vfs-teams/Norms/platform-principles.md

 ### Carrots, not sticks.

 * We empower all teams building VFS.
 We do not block teams’ forward progress with our bureaucracy or our own internal process.
-We design our processes so that the best option for teams is also the easiest option.
+We design our processes so that the best option for teams is also the easiest.

 ### Don’t make perfect the enemy of the good.